 Rappelez-vous bientôt – What did Remember Me do to get me hooked?

 Neo-Paris, the cyberpunk setting of Remember Me, is beautiful to look at and is an extraordinary mix of new and old.
 For so long during the game I would never push the thumb stick all the way forward because I just wanted to linger in the side-streets and on the rooftops of Neo-Paris, soaking in the excellent design of the buildings.
 Even when the game funnelled me into corridors and cargo bays (usually the bane of games), I still slowly made my way through the environments just to get a look at everything.
 It’s a game that has so much world-building in just how it looks, with the setting paralleling the story.
 Visiting the St-Michel Rotunda twice (with a notable story point happening in between), the Bastille lake/dam (and what lies beneath it) and the “Long Corridor” to the Conception Cube all having narrative resonance.

 When it rains, the neon lights in the slums pop out a la Blade Runner and when you’re on the rooftops of the rich areas, the vistas stretch onward and upward, it’s a visual treat.
-Coupled with this is the overlay features creates a city that feels lived-in.
-Since everyone has a Sensen (think Google Glass but in the back of your head), everyone can see overlays in the world, such as adverts or menus/opening times for shops, similar to how Ghost Recon: Future Solider did it for battlefield information.
+Coupled with this is the overlay features that helps creates a city that feels lived-in.
+Since everyone has a Sensen (think Google Glass but in the back of your head), everyone can see overlays in the world, such as adverts or menus/opening times for shops, similar to how Ghost Recon: Future Solider highlighted battlefield information.
 I love those little titbits of world-building.